Contact Us

 Computer forecast models continue to have trouble seeing the cold air outbreaks more than a few days in advance...this "delta" in temperatures is quite dramatic for the 5-day period of Dec 12-Dec 17 between yesterday morning's 12Z (02 Dec) Euro EPS model run and last night's 00Z (03 Dec) run...much colder trending for most of the US and Canada.
 Map courtesy BAM Weather (X), ECMWF, weathermodels.com

-Near-term Arctic cold…numerous records may be broken on Thursday and Friday
+Near-term Arctic cold…numerous low temperature records may be broken on Thursday and Friday

 Temperatures this morning across the northern states from Montana to Wisconsin are below-zero in many areas and this Arctic air mass will head southeast to the Mid-Atlantic region and Northeast US by later Thursday night and Friday.
-In fact, there may be numerous low temperature records set on Thursday and Friday across the northern US from the Upper Midwest to the Northeast US.
-Temperatures early Friday are likely to bottom out at the lowest levels of the season so far in the I-95 corridor with the middle or upper teens in many suburban locations from DC-to-Philly-to-NYC (single digits in and around Boston).
+In fact, there may be numerous long-standing low temperature records set on Thursday and Friday across much of the region from the Upper Midwest to the Northeast US.
+Temperatures early Friday are likely to bottom out at the lowest levels of the season so far in the I-95 corridor with the middle or upper teens in many suburban locations from DC-to-Philly-to-NYC (single digits in and around Boston, MA).
 Daytime highs on Friday will be well below-normal for this time of year with the low-to-mid 30’s likely in DC, Philly, NYC as clouds thicken up (mid-to-upper 20’s in the Boston metro region).

 There has been an unusually early Stratospheric Warming (SW) event across the polar region of the Northern Hemisphere and it appears quite likely for another “burst” of warming later in the month of December.
 This second SW event is a favorable sign for additional cold air outbreaks from Canada into the US as we progress through the latter stage of December and into January.
 Map courtesy NOAA, Weather Bell Analytics